hsamysaab91/my-starter_kit/README.md

-# SharePoint Starter Kit v2
+# SharePoint Starter Kit vSaab

 The SharePoint Starter Kit (starter kit) is a comprehensive solution designed for SharePoint Online and SharePoint 2019 which provides numerous SharePoint Framework (SPFx) web parts, extensions, and other components, as well as [PnP PowerShell](https://github.com/pnp/powershell) driven provisioning which you can use as an example and inspiration for your own customizations.